rmrfslashbin/mastoban/README.md

 ## Lambda Environment Variables
 <a id="deployment_env_vars"></a>
-These environment variables are required for the Lambda function to run.
+These environment variables are required for the Lambda functions to run.
 These variables are defined in the AWS Cloudformation Template.
 User defined values are set in the SSM parameters.
 These details are provided for reference and should not require configuration.

 - GEOIP_DATABSE_PATH: path to the GeoIP database file provided by a Lambda layer. (this should be `/opt/geoipdb/GeoLite2-Country.mmdb`.
 Do not change this value.)
 - MASTODON_ACCESS_TOKEN: access token for the Mastodon account.